ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Evaluation of ProveRAG

 \subsection{\textbf{Provenance Quality}}

-To answer \textbf{RQ3}, we applied Rouge-L and Cosine Similarity to measure the quality of both the provided responses and their supporting provenance.
+To answer \textbf{RQ3}, and to evaluate provenance quality, we made use of the Rouge-L and Cosine Similarity (based on embeddings) metrics into our analysis.
+Rouge-L focuses on the longest common subsequence, which measures the sequence similarity between the generated responses and the reference texts.
+On the other hand, Cosine Similarity leverages a Sentence Transformer model, specifically the \textit{multi-qa-mpnet-base-dot-v1}, which is optimized for semantic search \cite{stransformers}.
+This model utilizes a 512-context window to compare the semantic congruence between the response and the evidence part of the provenance, ensuring that the evaluation captures not just the textual, but also the contextual and semantic accuracy of the information provided.

 These metrics help us assess the alignment between the system’s outputs and verifiable evidence when evaluating TPs, FPs, and FNs.
 Figure \ref{fig:proverag_cosine_rouge} illustrates these values.
-As anticipated, TPs consistently achieve the highest scores across both metrics, indicating greatest overlap between the generated response and the supporting evidence, which underscores the effectiveness of ProveRAG.
-Note that the scores of FNs is close to that of TPs.
-This is expected because the FNs often just omitted some details in the response when comparing it with the source context.
-There is no value for FN in the exploitation part, as the LLM made no FN predictions in that category.
+As anticipated, TPs consistently achieve the highest scores across both metrics by having the most overlap between the generated response and the supporting evidence, which underscores the effectiveness of ProveRAG.
+Interestingly, we observe that the scores of FNs are close to those of TPs.
+This is expected because the FNs often just omitted some details in the response when comparing it with the source evidence.
+Note that there is no value for FN in the exploitation part, as the LLM made no FN predictions in that category.
 Detailed examples are provided in Section \ref{specificexamples} to contextualize these values.

-Furthermore, to analyze the effect of summary for each URL to the LLM's response, we made use of the Captum library \cite{miglani2023usingcaptumexplaingenerative}.
-We calculate attribution by using the summaries from each relevant website as context for the generation prompt.
-If a website is deemed irrelevant, its attribution score is set to zero, as it does not provide usable information for the LLM.
-To facilitate comparison across CVEs, the attribution scores are normalized to unit norm.
-Figure \ref{fig:attribution_proverag} shows these attribution values.
-From the results, it is evident that for exploitation, the majority of information in the summaries originates from NVD.
-For mitigation summaries, most of CWE’s attention scores are higher than 0.9, whereas the values for NVD and the hyperlinks stay mostly unchanged.
-This indicates that the \textit{Gen. LLM} put the most attention to the NVD summary for generating the exploitation response, and to the CWE summary for generating the mitigation strategies.